South Australia: Tertiary

-There are three public and four private universities in South Australia.
-The three public universities are the University of Adelaide (established 1874, third oldest in Australia), Flinders University (est. 1966) and the University of South Australia (est. 1991).
-The four private universities are Torrens University Australia (est. 2013), Carnegie Mellon University - Australia (est. 2006), University College London's School of Energy and Resources (Australia), and Cranfield University.
-All six have their main campus in the Adelaide metropolitan area: Adelaide and UniSA on North Terrace in the city; CMU, UCL and Cranfield are co-located on Victoria Square in the city, and Flinders at Bedford Park.
+There are two public and two private universities in South Australia.
+The two public universities are Adelaide University(merged in 2026 from the University of Adelaide and UniSA) and Flinders University (est. 1966).
+The two private universities are Torrens University Australia (est. 2013), and CQUniversity's Adelaide Campus.
+All four have their main campus in the Adelaide metropolitan area: Adelaide University on North Terrace in the city; Flinders at Bedford Park; Torrens University on Wakefield St in the city; and CQUniversity's Adelaide Campus in Wayville.

 The University of Adelaide is part of the Group of Eight, a company of Australia's eight leading research universities.
 As of 2022, it is ranked by the Times Higher Education World University Rankings as one of the top 100 universities in the world.
 It was the first university in Australia to admit women to academic courses, doing so in 1881.
 In 2018, the University of Adelaide and the University of South Australia announced plans to merge, but these plans did not at that time come to fruition due in part to disagreements over what to name the new university and which of the university's vice-chancellors would become the vice-chancellor of the amalgamated university.
 The two institutions have since agreed merger terms.

+There are also private higher education providers in Adelaide which offer tertiary degrees, such as Tabor College, Millswood; and pathway colleges such as Eynesbury College.

+WEA-SA (Workers' Educational Association - South Australia) is an independent not-for-profit adult education organisation based in Adelaide.
+It was established early in the 20th century and is one of Australia's longest running providers of community based adult learning.
+WEA-SA delivers short courses, lectures, cultural programs, travel and interest clubs designed to promote lifelong learning.